Emerging Areas in Radiation Therapy

 Repeat radiation therapy for breast cancer recurrence

 Mastectomy is typically the standard treatment for breast cancer recurrence in women who were treated with lumpectomy and radiation therapy for early breast cancer .
 In general, radiation therapy to the breast can only be given once.
-So, it’s not usually used to treat a recurrence in the same breast.
+So, lumpectomy plus radiation therapy is not usually used to treat a recurrence in the same breast.

-Early data suggest some women with a breast cancer recurrence may be treated with repeat radiation therapy given only to the area of the recurrence .
-Women who have had a long time since their past radiation therapy for breast cancer and have small cancers that haven’t spread to the lymph nodes may be the best candidates for this treatment .
+Recent data suggest some women with a breast cancer recurrence may be safely treated with repeat radiation therapy given only to the area of the recurrence .
+Women who were treated with radiation therapy for breast cancer many years ago, and who have small cancers that haven’t spread to the lymph nodes may be the best candidates for this treatment .

 Proton radiation therapy

-Proton radiation therapy delivers a precise dose of radiation therapy, targeting a tumor with little impact on normal tissue.
+Proton radiation therapy delivers a precise dose of radiation therapy, targeting a tumor with potentially less impact on normal tissue.
 It’s used to treat some cancers that require a high level of precision to ensure nearby tissues are not harmed, such as brain tumors in children.

 After talking with your health care provider, we encourage you to consider joining a clinical trial.